 - Go to System Preferences > Security & Privacy > General.
 At the bottom of the window, you’ll see Allow apps to be downloaded from with automatically selected Anywhere.

 If you later decide that you’d like to return to your Mac’s default settings and no longer allow apps to be downloaded from anywhere, just follow these steps:

 - Launch Terminal.

-After this is done, you will only be allowed to download apps from the App Store, unless you use the steps mentioned above to access apps from other locations.
+By doing that, you’ll no longer be able to select Anywhere.
+So after it’s done, you will only be allowed to download apps from the App Store unless you use the steps mentioned above to access apps from other locations.

 How to open Mac apps bypassing Gatekeeper

 There is another way to open restricted apps that many Mac users don’t know about.

 - Go to the Apple menu and click Go > Applications.

 - Now, press Control and click on an app you’d like to open

 This way you can open apps no matter where they come from.